nspcc-dev/neofs-s3-gw/docs/aws_cli.md

 ### Credentials

-To configure basic settings that the AWS CLI uses to interact with the Gateway, do the following steps:
+To configure basic settings that the AWS CLI uses to interact with the Gateway, follow steps below:

 1. issue a secret with neofs-authmate tool (see [NeoFS Authmate] (#neofs-authmate))
 2. execute the command